Queen Jeongsun (Danjong): Abdication and aftermath

-After hearing of her husband's death, Lady Song climbed a large rock every morning and evening, wailing toward Yeongwol, praying for the soul of his husband.
-According to Kim Taek-yeong (김택영, 金澤榮; 1850-1927), a writer and historian of the Joseon Dynasty, said in his Yasa, that Shin Suk-ju had asked and tried to make Lady Song his slave.
+After hearing of her husband's death, Lady Song climbed a large rock every morning and evening, wailing toward Yeongwol, praying for the soul of her husband.
+According to Kim Taek-yeong (김택영, 金澤榮; 1850–1927), a writer and historian of the Joseon Dynasty, he said in his Yasa, that Sin Sukchu had asked and tried to make Lady Song his slave.
 There have been many objections to this happening, but some don't know if it's true or not.
-But this later prompted King Sejo to state that Lady Song was to "be a slave, but not allow her to serve as a slave".
+But this later prompted King Sejo to state that Lady Song was to "be a slave, but not allow her to serve as a slave" as written in the dynasty’s annals.